aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 Custom domain names are simpler and more intuitive URLs that you can provide to your API users.
 Custom domains name are associated to API stages.

-The code snippet below creates a custom domain and configures a default domain mapping for your API by creating a default `HttpApiMapping` that maps the custom domain to the `$default` stage of the API.
+The code snippet below creates a custom domain and configures a default domain mapping for your API that maps the custom domain to the `$default` stage of the API.

 ```ts
 const certArn = 'arn:aws:acm:us-east-1:111111111111:certificate';